-Slow cooking isn’t just for hearty meats and root vegetables.
-As the weather becomes milder and a new crop of vegetables pops up at the farmers’ market, slow-cooked dishes can take on an entirely distinct — and more delicate — character.
+Your slow cooker isn’t just for wintertime meat stews or root vegetables.
+As the weather grows milder and a new crop of vegetables pop up at the farmers’ market, switch to slow-cooked dishes with a more delicate character.

 |Farro with Spring Vegetables